 What was needed wasn't promotion.
 It was a redesigned system of entry — one that let people approach care privately, move at their own pace, and never forced disclosure before they were ready.

 The core barrier was exposure risk.
-Language and touchpoints needed to reduce shame, fear, and perceived judgment — not announce availability.
+Language and every touchpoint needed to reduce shame and perceived judgment — not announce availability.

 Doctors' offices are a critical channel — but time pressure and variability break consistency.
 A repeatable pathway was needed that clinicians could deliver without improvisation.

-The service would only work if delivered consistently.
+The system would only work if delivered consistently.
 Codified language, rules of engagement, and training were needed to create shared standards across the full team.

 The Keyways program — a service architecture for stigma-aware opioid support, from social-first entry through clinical handoff and staff governance.